basham/swit-workshop-a11y/slides.md

 Notes:
 When writing content, be concise, not verbose.
 Say just enough to get the point clearly across.
 Write in a way that lowers the reading level.
 Use more common and simpler words.
 Avoid long sentences and complex punctuation.
 And there are numerous terms that should be avoided as the only ways to identify something.
 Don't use terms like "left" or "right".
 Terms like "before", "after", "start", and "end" are better.
 Don't use size terms, like "large" or "small".
 Don't refer to shapes or color.

 All these things will help a variety of users.
 It helps those with cognitive issues.
 It helps those who English is not their primary language.
 It helps those who are low vision, color blind, or fully blind.
-It helps for when you use a responsive site, that could be used on small and larger devices.
+It helps for responsive sites, that could be used on small and larger devices.
+Something that is to the right on desktop may be below on mobile.

 The Rivet Content Guide lists other recommendations and conventions to follow.